syne-tune/syne-tune/docs/source/examples.rst

 Makes use of :ref:`train_height.py <train_height_script>`.

-For a more thorough introduction how to develop new schedulers and searchers in Syne Tune, consider
+For a more thorough introduction on how to develop new schedulers and searchers in Syne Tune, consider
 `this tutorial <tutorials/developer/README.html>`_.